gabriellapizzuto/gabriellapizzuto.github.io/_pages/about.md

 # Most Recent News

+(05/2022) Our paper [__ARChemist: Autonomous Robotic Chemistry System Architecture__](https://arxiv.org/abs/2204.13571) is aa [Outstanding Automation Paper finalist](https://www.icra2022.org/program/awards) at ICRA 2022!

-(03/2022) Excited to kick off robot learning in the Autonomous Chemistry Lab with our paper [__SOLIS: Autonomous Solubility Screening using Deep Neural Networks__](https://arxiv.org/abs/2203.10970).
-We propose the first fully autonomous solubility screening framework, which leverages state-of-the-art deep models for image segmentation and classification.
+(04/2022) Excited to kick off robot learning in the Autonomous Chemistry Lab with our paper [__SOLIS: Autonomous Solubility Screening using Deep Neural Networks__](https://arxiv.org/abs/2203.10970).
+We propose the first fully autonomous solubility screening end-to-end model.
+Our work was recently accepted at [IJCNN 2022](https://wcci2022.org/) as an Oral presentation!

 (02/2022) I have been invited to serve as an Associate Editor for [IROS2022](https://iros2022.org/)!

-(01/2022) Our paper __ARChemist: Autonomous Robotic Chemistry System Architecture__ was accepted for ICRA2022!
+(01/2022) Our paper [__ARChemist: Autonomous Robotic Chemistry System Architecture__](https://arxiv.org/abs/2204.13571) was accepted for ICRA2022!
 A step forward towards using robotic platforms in Chemistry laboratories :)

 (01/2022) I really enjoyed presenting and discussing our work on __Robotics for Material Discovery__ at the Finnish Centre for AI, and seeing some old familiar faces!